 The IRS is Coming for Your Cryptocurrency

-Over the summer of 2019, the IRS significantly increased its efforts to police the taxation of Bitcoin, Ethereum, and other similar cryptocurrencies.
+This summer, the IRS significantly increased its efforts to police the taxation of Bitcoin, Ethereum, and other similar cryptocurrencies.
 On July 26, 2019, the IRS announced that it had begun sending letters to taxpayers who potentially failed to pay cryptocurrency taxes associated with digital currency transactions or failed to properly report those transactions.
 By the end of August, the IRS anticipates that it will have sent over 10,000 letters to taxpayers.

 However, the question remains: will the IRS's cryptocurrency-policing efforts evolve into a full-fledged compliance program, similar to the OVDP with foreign bank accounts, or will it be resolved with the current letter-writing campaign?
 Similar to the foreign account and information-reporting campaign in 2009, the IRS's only realistic solution may be to create a voluntary disclosure program for non-compliant taxpayers trading, paying, or receiving cryptocurrency.
 Given the vast amount of cryptocurrency being used and potentially being improperly reported, the IRS has very few other administrative options.

 The IRS has issued a single piece of guidance on the taxation of cryptocurrency: IRS Notice 2014-21 which provides that, for federal tax purposes, virtual currency is treated as property.
 In short, the IRS has taken the position that cryptocurrency is not a true currency.
 Instead, individuals who pay in, receive, or trade cryptocurrency are considered to be bartering property.